 Main Article Content

-Objectives: This study aims to adapt the Physical Activity Neighborhoods Environment Scale (PANES), a 17-item tool to assess environmental factors relevant for walking and bicycling in the community, to the Omani context.
-Methods: The adaptation process was conducted in 3 steps: (1) revision by local experts, (2) Arabic translation and cognitive testing, and (3) test-re-test reliability testing with a sample of Omani women and men.
-Results: Four of the 17 items of the PANES were modified, and one was removed resulting in a 16-item PANES, Oman (PANES-O) questionnaire.
-The test-retest reliability scores ranged from 0.436 to 1.000; scores for more than half were almost perfect (0.8 – 1.0), demonstrating a good level of consistency and good psychometric performance similar to other studies.
-Conclusion: The PANES-O demonstrated good test-retest reliability and appears promising for assessing environmental perceptions related to physical activity in Oman.
-Confirming construct validity is recommended before wider use.
+Objectives: This study aimed to adapt the Physical Activity Neighborhood Environment Scale (PANES), which is a 17-item tool for assessing environmental factors relevant for walking and bicycling in the community, to the Omani context.
+Methods: The adaptation process was conducted in three steps: (1) revision by local experts, (2) Arabic translation and cognitive testing and (3) test-retest reliability testing with a sample of 33 Omani women and men, between September 2016 and August 2017.
+Results: Four of the 17 items of the PANES were modified and one was removed, resulting in a 16-item PANES, Oman (PANES-O) questionnaire.
+The test-retest reliability scores ranged from 0.436–1.000; scores for more than half (n = 9) were almost perfect (0.8–1.0), demonstrating a good level of consistency and good psychometric performance similar to other studies.
+Conclusion: The PANES-O demonstrated good test-retest reliability and appears to be a promising tool for assessing environmental perceptions related to physical activity in Oman.
+However, construct validity should be confirmed before wider use.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.